nayms/contracts-v2/docs/architecture.md

 1. **Created** - _The policy has been created.
 Tranches can now be created._
 2. **Ready for approval** - _All tranches have been created.
 The policy must now be approved by all its nominated entities._
 3. **In approval** - _The approval process is underway._
 4. **Approved** - _The policy has been approved by all its nominated entities.
-Once the initiation date has passed the initial tranch sale can begin._
+Once the initiation date has passed the initial tranche sale can begin._
 5. **Initiated** - _The policy initial sale is now in progress, whereby all tranches have been put up for sale in order for the policy to be become collateralized._
-6. **Active** - _The start date has passed and the initial sale has completed successfully (i.e. at least one tranch has fully sold out).
+6. **Active** - _The start date has passed and the initial sale has completed successfully (i.e. at least one tranche has fully sold out).
 The policy is now active and will accept claims._
 7. **Matured** - _The maturation date has passed and the policy is now longer active.
 New claims are now longer accepted._
-8. **Buyback** - _All claims have been paid out and the policy is now buying back its tranch tokens from the initial sale using its leftover collateral._
+8. **Buyback** - _All claims have been paid out and the policy is now buying back its tranche tokens from the initial sale using its leftover collateral._
 9. **Closed** - _The buyback has completed and the policy is now fully closed._
 10. **Cancelled** - _The policy has been cancelled.
-This state is reached if the initial tranch sale fails or if a premium payment is missed._
+This state is reached if the initial tranche sale fails or if a premium payment is missed._

 Except for the **Ready for approval** state, all other states are transitioned to via our heartbeat mechanism.